ehmicky/normalize-node-version/README.md

 await normalizeNodeVersion('*') // Latest Node version, e.g. '12.8.0'
-await normalizeNodeVersion('_') // Node version used by current process await normalizeNodeVersion('.') // Node version from a '.nvmrc', '.node-version' or '.naverc' file in the current directory or any parent directory await normalizeNodeVersion('not_a_version') // Error: Invalid Node version
+await normalizeNodeVersion('_') // Node version used by current process await normalizeNodeVersion('.') // Node version from a '.nvmrc', '.node-version' or '.naverc' file in the current directory or any parent directory await normalizeNodeVersion('default') // Nvm default version, if nvm is available await normalizeNodeVersion('not_a_version') // Error: Invalid Node version

 // All available options